kodcapsule/Production-Ready-Log-Management-Solution-on-Amazon-EKS-Using-the-EFK-Stack-/README.md

 ```bash
 eksctl delete cluster --name efk-cluster
 ```
+---
 ## Conclusion
 In this project, we have successfully installed the EFK stack in our Kubernetes cluster, which includes
 - Elasticsearch for storing logs
 - Fluentbit for collecting and forwarding logs
 - Kibana for visualizing logs.
+The EFK stack is one of the most commond stack that is used for log management ,by implementing this project, you  have gained practical hands-on experience of how to manage logs in a microservice and cloud-native applications.